JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7903 days**.

-And here is a just a random fact -  **Ancient Egyptians used the spice Thyme to help preserve mummies**.
+And here is a just a random fact -  **Roughly 44% of junk mail is thrown away unopened**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)